Improve your child's SATS results

 Grammar, Punctuation and Spelling Test Level 6 (Practice Papers National Tests) by Lesley Fletcher

-Give your child confidence for the newly introduced tests by getting them to work through these papers.
+Give your child confidence for the tests by encouraging and supporting them to work through these papers.
 They can be tackled as complete papers, or just a section at a time - either way, you will be helping your child's preparation.
 Or, if you want to do a little extra work over the summer holiday, these would be excellent preparation for moving on to secondary school.
 The papers are as authentic as possible and based closely on the real tests.

-Maths Level 6 (Practice Papers National Tests) Paul Hollin
+Maths Level 6 (Practice Papers National Tests) by Paul Hollin

 A note of caution though - I have found some mistakes in these papers.
 On looking at other reviews, I see that others have noticed too.
 Scholastic are aware of the and the errors will be rectified in the next reprint.